moyi4681/firmware/firmware for VIA/readme.md

 If via can't auto load the keyboard, which can also be solved by manually importing the JSON file.

-V1 add ##define NO_USB_STARTUP_CHECK in config.h file to fix Unresponsive after boot, if V3 can't fix it.
+VersionB add ##define NO_USB_STARTUP_CHECK in config.h file to fix Unresponsive after boot, if VersionA can't fix it.
 Pls clear eeprom before reflash a new firmware.